 In addition, getting vaccinated is an important step in helping us return to regular activities and routines.

-"This past year has taken a real emotional toll on kids," says Dr. DeSilva.
-"To decrease mental health concerns and to get our teens back to the lives they want to live, it's really important for us to vaccinate our children."
+"This pandemic has taken a real emotional toll on kids," says Dr. DeSilva.
+"To decrease mental health concerns and to get our children back to the lives they want to live, it's really important for them to get vaccinated."

-Dr. DeSilva recommends talking to your teen about their feelings about getting the vaccine.
-Many teens may not be getting accurate information about the vaccine, so you need to help them learn about the evidence.
+Dr. DeSilva recommends talking to your kids about their feelings about getting the vaccine.
+They may not be getting accurate information about the vaccine, so you need to help them learn about the evidence.

 "Our teenagers are old enough that they could be part of this decision," says Dr. DeSilva "This is an age where we start to allow them to take responsibility with their health care, and this is a great opportunity to allow them to do so."